 The head of an Ultramel Ball Python is dominated by a soft yet bright orange headstamp on top of its lilac crown.

 The body of the Ultramel Ball Python is full of heavy blushing and bright yellows across the lilac-chocolate “puzzle” pattern.

 The tail of the Ultramel Ball Python is similar to that of a Normal Ball Python, yet following the colourations of the rest of its body.

-the Ultramel color morph has two alleles.
-We hypothesize that one of these alleles may represent the morph originally described as Caramel Albino.
+The Ultramel color morph has two alleles.
+We (BPGP) hypothesize that one of these alleles may represent the morph originally described as Caramel Albino.
 Caramel Albino animals look similar to Ultramels, and we hypothesize that the two morphs are allelic.
 We suspect that some animals described as Ultramels are actually Caramel Albinos.

 However, the two morphs have been paired together on numerous occasions and ended up generating doiuble hets.
 Further, the double hets have been bred together numerous times to produce a double visuals (Camarillo)